How to Shop For The Best Garage Air Conditioner

 Size (Cooling Capacity)

-This measurement is often represented in terms of BTU, or British thermal units.
-Don’t worry, there won’t be a quiz on this later.
+This measurement is often represented in terms of BTU or British thermal units.
+Don’t worry.
+There won’t be a quiz on this later.

-In the United States, EnergyStar.gov provides a cheat-sheet that shows roughly how many BTU’s you’ll need to cool a room.
+In the United States, EnergyStar.gov provides a cheat sheet that shows roughly how many BTUs you’ll need to cool a room.

 Because garages aren’t as well insulated as other rooms in your house, I recommend going up one size from this chart.

-For example, a 400 sq. ft. garage would need a 10,000 BTU air conditioner according to that chart.
+For example, a 400 sq. ft. garage would need a 10,000 BTU air conditioner, according to that chart.
 I’d recommend sizing up to a 12,000 BTU air conditioner so you won’t overwork the unit.

 Price